nomulex/uptime-robot-query-and-store/README.md

 # uptime-robot-query-and-store
-Query Uptime Robot and store results to a postgres database and post the same to slack This repo has a script to query the uptime robot api and store the results in a postgres database and post the same to a slack channel.
+Query Uptime Robot and store results to a postgres database and post the same to slack.

+This repo has a script to query the uptime robot api and store the results in a postgres database and post the same to a slack channel.

 To set it up you will need to first crete a file named `.env` for you to store your environment variables.